ivan7237d/pipe-function/.github/README.md

   (accumulator: Accumulator, element: Element): Accumulator;
 }

-interface ShortcutReducer<Accumulator, Element> {
+interface PartialReducer<Accumulator, Element> {
   (accumulator: Accumulator, element: Element): Accumulator | undefined;
 }
 ```

-`Reducer` is a regular reducer that can be passed to `reduce` method of an array. `ShortcutReducer` is like a regular reducer, but can return `undefined` to indicate that further iterations will not change the value of the accumulator, so functions [`reduceIterable`](https://github.com/ivan7237d/antiutils/blob/master/src/internal/iterable/reduceIterable.ts) and [`scanIterable`](https://github.com/ivan7237d/antiutils/blob/master/src/internal/iterable/scanIterable.ts) will stop the iteration short.
+`Reducer` is a regular reducer that can be passed to `reduce` method of an array. `PartialReducer` is like a regular reducer, but can return `undefined` to indicate that the last value of the accumulator should be used as the final result, so functions [`reduceIterable`](https://github.com/ivan7237d/antiutils/blob/master/src/internal/iterable/reduceIterable.ts) and [`scanIterable`](https://github.com/ivan7237d/antiutils/blob/master/src/internal/iterable/scanIterable.ts) will stop the iteration short.

-The library includes [basic implementations of `Reducer` and `ShortcutReducer`](https://github.com/ivan7237d/antiutils/blob/master/src/internal/reducer) such as `countReducer` (a `Reducer`) and `orReducer` (a `ShortcutReducer`).
+The library includes [basic implementations of `Reducer` and `PartialReducer`](https://github.com/ivan7237d/antiutils/blob/master/src/internal/reducer) such as `countReducer` (a `Reducer`) and `orReducer` (a `PartialReducer`).

 ## Lenses